- Visitors are encouraged to bring lunches so they can pan for gold as long as they want; picnic benches are available.

 - Children (4 and under):

-Group Discounts available for 20 or more people; please call ahead to make reservations and for more information.
+Group Discounts available; please call ahead to make reservations and for more information.

 Whatever treasures you find while panning are yours to keep, and once you pay to pan, you can stay all day and continue on your quest for fortune, even after closing hours.
 Visitors regularly find garnets, quartz, peridot and even gold nuggets!